perfana/perfana-docs/docs/demo.md

 When the test has finished the test run is displayed in the `Recent runs` section and a number of events are triggered:
 * Perfana creates [snapshots](https://grafana.com/docs/grafana/latest/reference/share_dashboard/#dashboard-snapshot) for all of the Grafana dashboards linked to the test run.
-* Perfana evaluates all Service Level Objectives and compares thresholds for the Service Level Indicators of the test run.
+* Perfana evaluates all Service Level Objectives (read [here](/docs/testconfiguration/testconfiguration.html#service-level-indicators) how to configure) and compares thresholds for the Service Level Indicators of the test run.
 After the evaluation the consolidated results are displayed in the `Results` column.

 Click [here](/docs/navigating/navigating.html#recent-runs) to learn more about the `Recent runs` section.